Online Counselling for Self-Doubt, Overwhelm & Overthinking

 When you feel emotionally worn down, disconnected, or never quite enough, but don’t always know why

-You might find yourself getting stuck in your head — overthinking decisions, replaying conversations, or quietly questioning yourself long after the moment has passed.
-On the outside, you may appear capable, thoughtful, or high-functioning, while inside you carry self-doubt, emotional exhaustion, or a persistent sense that something isn’t quite right.
+Do you find yourself getting stuck in your head — overthinking decisions, replaying conversations, or quietly questioning yourself long after the moment has passed.
+On the outside, you appear capable, thoughtful, or high-functioning, while inside you carry self-doubt, emotional exhaustion, or a persistent sense that something isn’t quite right.

-Many of the people I work with describe feeling disconnected from themselves, unsure of their needs, or overwhelmed by relationships that feel emotionally draining or confusing.
-They often struggle to rest, find it hard to say no, or feel responsible for other people’s feelings — even when it comes at a cost to their own wellbeing.
+Often, the people I work with describe feeling disconnected from themselves, unsure of their needs, or overwhelmed by relationships that feel emotionally draining or confusing.
+They struggle to rest, find it hard to say no, or feel responsible for other people’s feelings — even when it comes at a cost to their own wellbeing.

 For many people, self-doubt, overthinking, and overwhelm don’t come from a single defining event.
 Instead, they develop through a build-up of small, repeated emotional experiences over time — especially when coping becomes something you have to do constantly rather than occasionally.